root14/barcodeservice/README.md

 * **Read Barcodes**: Read barcode data from an uploaded image file (supports `multipart/form-data` and `application/json`).
 * **Dockerized**: Ready to run as a Docker container, with the official image available on Docker Hub.
+* **Well documented**: Comes with auto-generated JavaDoc and OpenAPI (Swagger UI) for easy exploration and integration.

 ---